comlyboy/typescript-basic-server/README.md

 ## How this works

 Typically you will add typescript as a devDependency to your package.json.
-But this won't work on Heroku since those dependencies are not downloaded (due to `NODE_ENV` being set to `production`).
+But this won't work on Heroku since those dependencies are not downloaded, same with other dependencies (due to `NODE_ENV` being set to `production`).

 In order to go around this issue you just simply need to add typescript